mamariomiamo/docu-trial/docs/hardware/UAV-platform/Multirotor-overview.md

 ![](./UAVphoto/YJ3.jpg)

 :::tip
 Always keep the cables neatly arranged and components fixed in place.
 It is recommended to use cable ties and double-sided tape to help with the practice.
+Try not to bundle the cable near the propellers for safety purposes.
 :::

 :::caution
-Try not to bundle the cable near the propellers for safety purposes.
+Always check the polarity.
 :::

 ---